mustbeperfect/definitive-opensource/README.md

 > Discussions and contributions are welcome!
 This project is in it's early stages and a lot hasn't been ironed out yet.
 Submit or make changes by forking this repo, editing, commiting, and opening a pull-request - or just raise an issue.
 For more information on [contributing](CONTRIBUTING.md) and [guidelines](GUIDELINES.md) for open-source software submissions, consult their respective pages.

 > [!CAUTION]
-> We have a **very rigorous** vetting and research process.
+> We have a **rigorous** vetting and research process.
 We continously monitor projects on the list and immediately remove projects that no longer fit the criteria.

 > [!NOTE]
 > My MacOS [configuration](https://docs.google.com/document/d/1QF7wpvlFG7mfWtCGrFfyIUwgYzOYeSBDAIDvgiIJk44/edit?usp=sharing).